vigneshshiv/vigneshshiv/README.md

 ### Hi there 👋

 #### My name is **Vignesh Shiv**.
-I'm a Cloud Architect & Full-Stack Software Engineer.
+I'm a Cloud Developer & Full-Stack Software Engineer.
 Expertise in building Enterprise Cloud and Microservices architecture applications.

 Having 9+ Years of experience in Banking, Retail, Airline and Automobile Industry.
 I'm very passionate about innovative approach of Clean, Scalable, High performance and easily understandable code.

 Hands on experienced with **Java, JavaScript and TypesSript** based applications.
+Practical knowledge of designing and deploying applications in Azure Platform.

 I would like to work on challenging open source projects.
 Till now, I've worked on Azure Cloud, Microservices based on Java, Spring Boot, Reactive, AOP, Azure and custom built Front-end framework.